Psychological and ADHD Assessment

 If you are unsure whether a psychological assessment is appropriate for you or your loved one, or if you are unsure what type of evaluation is warranted, please schedule a free consultation!
 As part of a consultation, I am happy to complete screens for ADHD or other mental health needs so that you can determine whether a more detailed evaluation is indicated.

 A brief assessment involves taking a detailed personal history and identifying the most common problems and concerns that psychologists see.
 Specifically, this type of evaluation assesses mood (depression, bipolar), anxiety (generalized anxiety, panic, social anxiety, phobias), trauma (PTSD, prolonged grief), substance use, eating, sleep, and obsessive-compulsive disorders.
+Additionally, this type of assessment can be scheduled directly via my calendar app.

 Comprehensive evaluations contain all of the measures used in a basic assessment as well as a detailed evaluation of personality traits and personality disorder symptoms.
 To aid with this, a tool called an objective personality test is used, that collects lots of useful information about a wider array of mental health symptoms, personality and interpersonal features, personal strengths, and social/environmental influences.
 This level of assessment is particularly important when a diagnostic picture is complex and multiple modes of evaluation are needed for corroboration.

-Regarding age, I evaluate all adolescents and adults age 16 and older.
+Regarding age, I evaluate all adolescents and adults age 15 and older.
 I ensure that age-appropriate assessment tools are always used.

 After the completion of all assessments, a detailed written report will be provided to you and any others who you select, including your other mental healthcare providers.
 This report will contain a list of the specific assessment tools used, your detailed results and scores, any diagnoses, and specific, detailed treatment recommendations.
 Letters of support will be provided as needed to aid in the request for accommodations.
-Lastly, a 30-minute assessment feedback session will be completed, which will provide you an opportunity to ask any remaining questions and schedule next treatment steps.
-The cost of this feedback session is already included in the prices listed.

 Pricing: